Java-Publications/vaadin-v10-dynamic-page-title/README.md

  <img src="https://vaadin.com/images/hero-reindeer.svg" width="200" height="200" /></a>
 </center>

-# Vaadin V10 app with 18N Page Title, dynamically created
+# Vaadin V10 app with I18N Page Title, dynamically created
-What I want to show in this example is, how you could deal with a dynamic page title per view (or time or what ever) that will handle your browser local as well.
+What I want to show in this example is, how you could deal with a dynamic page title per view (or time or what ever) that will handle your browser Locale as well.

 ## Solution 01 - the worst case